 At the top of the Champs Élysées is the Arc de Triomphe.
 The goal of the endeavour, the finish line and the most famous roundabout ornament in the world.
 The 4 or 5 lanes around it are some of the most feared for drivers, let alone cyclists.
 However, timing is everything, when I got to the junction there was a brief window of clear air.
 I sprinted across to the middle after a slow lap around the Arc.
 A good while was spent quietly taking in what I’d done, before some quick circuits of the Arc (currently 16th quickest out of 790) and off to the hotel.
 [I won’t be this high now in 2020!]

 Remember the couple I mentioned earlier?
 I cycled past them on the way to the hotel as it happened.
 We’d all done London to Paris in a day, but I’d arrived around 45 minutes earlier having ridden solo.

-I arrived at the Arc at 2:32pm so the completed time was 21 hours and 32 minutes including the ferry and time difference.
+I arrived at the Arc at 2:32pm so the completed London to Paris time was 21 hours and 32 minutes.
+That includes the ferry and time difference.
+Not a bad effort!

-- A large saddle pack – an Ortlieb Classic in Large
+- A large saddle pack (a large Ortlieb Classic)

 - Good bib shorts (don’t go cheap here)